nanobox-io/nanobox-guides/articles/ruby/rails/production/configure-rails.md

 With very little effort you can take your app from a local development app to a full production ready app.
 Once your app has been configured to run in production not only will it still work locally, but you can then **guarantee** that if the dev environment works it will work in production also.

 ## Add webs and workers
-For your app to run in production at the very least you'll need a [web component]().
+For your app to run in production, at the very least you'll need a [web component]().
 Up until now we've been running our app by consoling into the dev environment and starting the rails server.
 In production you'll want this to happen automatically.
-There is also a good chance you'll want some sort of job queue to send emails, process jobs, etc.
+There is also a good chance you'll want some sort of job queue to send emails, process jobs, etc. These would all be ideal tasks for a worker.

 #### Specify web components
 You can have as many web components as your app needs by simply adding them to your existing `boxfile.yml`: